 11 The payment percentage for the initial round of payments was 13.6561 percent (generally rounded to 13.66 percent in USVSST Fund communications).
-The payment percentage for the second round of payments was 4.1955 percent (generally rounded to 4.2 percent in USVSST Fund communications).
-The payment percentage for 9/11-related claimants in the third round of payments is 0.7568 percent (generally rounded to 0.76 percent in USVSST Fund communications).
-The payment percentage total for all three rounds for 9/11-related claimants is 18.6084 percent, rounded here to 18.61 percent.
+The payment percentage for the second round of payments was 4.1955 percent (rounded to 4.2 percent).
+The payment percentage for 9/11-related claimants in the third round of payments was 0.7568 percent (rounded to 0.76 percent).
+The payment percentage for 9/11-related claimants in the fourth round of payments is 0.0626 percent (rounded to 0.06 percent).
+The payment percentage total for all four rounds for 9/11-related claimants is 18.6710 percent, rounded here to 18.67 percent.
+(The payment percentage total for all four rounds for non-9/11-related claimants is 24 percent.
+See "Payment Calculation Explanation for Non-9/11-Related Claims.")

-12 "To the extent that an applicant with an eligible claim has received less than 30 percent of the compensatory damages owed that applicant under a final judgment or claim described in subsection (c)(2) from any source other than this Fund, such applicant may apply to the Special Master for the difference between the percentage of compensatory damages the applicant has received from other sources and the percentage of compensatory damages to be awarded other eligible applicants from the Fund."
+$^{^{12}}$ "To the extent that an applicant with an eligible claim has received less than 30 percent of the compensatory damages owed that applicant under a final judgment or claim described in subsection (c)(2) from any source other than this Fund, such applicant may apply to the Special Master for the difference between the percentage of compensatory damages the applicant has received from other sources and the percentage of compensatory damages to be awarded other eligible applicants from the Fund."
 Act § (d)(3)(B)(ii).